 Once again, you’ll notice the new one is doubled sided and flat, while the older one is single sided, and embossed.

 I hope this was helpful, so the next time you’re out at an antique mall and spy a vintage looking piece of Halloween decor, you can tell if it is old or not.
-Of course there is nothing wrong with new or repro Halloween decor, as you can see, I own a few, which was because vintage Halloween decor tends to be very expensive!
-My collection has been built up over years of thrift store shopping, many visits to antique malls, and frequenting antique shows and flea markets.
-But if you don’t have the time or money for vintage decor, know the best in the paper Halloween decoration business, Beistle, is still in business and making the classics, which you can buy on their website!
+Of course there is nothing wrong with new or repro Halloween decor!
+Vintage Halloween decorations can be awfully expensive!
+And repro offers a much cheaper solution while still having a fun retro vibe.
+The best in the paper Halloween decoration business is Beistle, and they are still in business and making the classics, which you can buy on their website!
 Happy hunting and happy haunting this October!